 - A compact versatile Table Top Studio such as the Modahaus Desktop Studio 216.

-The flat pack Desktop Studio 216 and a mini tripod will easily fit in a briefcase or day backpack alongside a laptop and coupled with an iPhone 4 you have a complete highly portable product photography system and workflow.
+The flat pack Tabletop Studio 216 and a mini tripod will easily fit in a briefcase or day backpack alongside a laptop and coupled with an iPhone 4 you have a complete highly portable product photography system and workflow.

 The Modahaus range is currently available with a FREE bonus pack of 2 translucent coloured backdrops for a limited period in addition to the standard translucent white and opaque white backdrops.
 We’ll demonstrate some coloured translucent backdrop lighting techniques with jewellery soon so watch this space and look out for Modahaus on Facebook and Twitter.